The Approximately Monthly Zoomer

 boot partition - a file called initrd.img-6.9.42-amd69 for example is

-.
+copied to /boot.
 Usually the older version of the initial

 ramdisk and some other files are left there until the upgrade is